Lyons-Middle-Senior-High-Robotics/vexiq-candy-randomizer/FLYER.md

-# Unleash the Candy Randomizer Challenge!
+# Build Instrcutions for the Randomizer Challenge

 <div align="center">
 Test your guessing skills with our fun VEX IQ game!
 Select a color, hit the button, and see if your guess is right or wrong.